 CATEGORY 2 INDIVIDUALS

-There has been a continuous increase in the demand for the status of High Net Worth Individual (HNWI) residency in Gibraltar.
-The status of HNWI was introduced in February 1992 by the Government of Gibraltar through the introduction of new low tax limits for HNWIs in order to encourage wealthy individuals to establish a residence in Gibraltar.
+There has been a continuous increase in the demand for Category 2 status, introduced in February 1992 by the Government of Gibraltar through the introduction of low tax limits for high net worth individuals, in order to encourage wealthy individuals to establish a residence in Gibraltar.
 These rules, forming part of the Income Tax Act, have been reviewed and promulgated several times resulting in the current Qualifying (Category 2) Individuals Rules 2004 (as amended).
-Although these rules revoke and replace the earlier Rules and provide amongst other changes, higher rates of tax, endorsements of certificates and an increase in fees, they do not significantly alter the original concept of HNWIs as contained in the Qualifying (High Net Worth) Individuals Rules 1992.

 The benefits of the Category 2 status and residency in Gibraltar are attractive for individuals from countries where levels of personal income tax are particularly high, such as Britain, Germany, Canada, Switzerland and France.

-A Category 2 Individual will have their Gibraltar tax capped to the maximum calculated on the first £80,000 of assessable income, with a minimum tax payable per annum of £22,000 and a maximum of £29,080.
+A Category 2 Individual will have their Gibraltar tax capped to the maximum calculated on the first £105,000 of assessable income, with a minimum tax payable per annum of £32,000.

 REQUIREMENT FOR APPLICATION